Neighbors say a Chicago man charged with killing a 9-year-old girl was upset over noise

 CHICAGO (AP) — A man was charged with first-degree murder Monday after witnesses said a 9-year-old Chicago girl riding a scooter was fatally shot by someone upset over noise.

-The charge was filed against Michael Goodman, 43, in the death of Sarabi Medina, Chicago police announced.
+The charge was filed against Michael Goodman, 43, in the death of Serabi Medina, Chicago police announced.

 "It just didn't make sense.
 None of it made sense," neighbor Megan Kelle told the Chicago Sun-Times.
 "Everybody in the community would just tell him they are just kids having fun playing.
 Just let them be."

-Note: This story was first published Aug.
-7, 2023.
-It was updated Aug.
-8, 2023, first to correct the age and then to correct the name spelling of the Chicago girl who was shot and killed.
-The Associated Press, based on information from Chicago police, erroneously reported her age.
-She was 9, according to the Cook County Medical Examiner’s office, not 8.
-Separately, The Associated Press misspelled her first name.
-Her name is Serabi Medina, not Sarabi.